MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Icons in Adaptive Card

-You can use icons in an Adaptive Card from the Fluent icon library by adding the `Icon` element.
-It uses icons via `iconUrl` property of actions and is an effictive way to integrate icons into your cards.
+Adaptive Cards support adding icons from the Fluent icon library using the `Icon` element.
+It's an effective way to integrate icons into your cards.
 For example, here's a calendar icon:

 :::image type="content" source="../../assets/images/adaptive-cards/calendar-icons-ac.png" alt-text="Screenshot shows an example of the Fluent calendar icon in an Adaptive Card.":::